You’ve heard the advice a million times:

 The good news is that, as I’ll explain in detail in this tutorial, if you’re shooting with a wide angle lens (10-35 mm), you just need to focus at the hyperfocal distance to maximize depth of field.

 On the contrary, in landscape photography, when you’re using a telephoto lens (200mm, 300mm, 500mm), the hyperfocal distance is so large that you cannot focus at it.
-Since you’ll be using small apertures (f/11, f/16, etc) to maximize depth of field, the rule of the thumb is to focus about a third of the way into the frame.
+Since you’ll be using small apertures (f/11, f/16, etc) to maximize depth of field, the rule of the thumb is to focus on a point located in the lower third of the scene.
 This trick works because when you are using these small apertures and long focal lengths, depth of field usually is distributed 1/3 (33.33%) in front of the focus point and 2/3 (66.66%) behind it.
 Make sure you’re not focusing at infinity, because you’ll get blur in the foreground.

 This photo is related to seamen stories and legends.
 I tried to connect Heaven and Hell with a stair made of stars.
 Focusing at the hyperfocal distance was essential to maximize depth of field.
 If you want to know what inspired me and how I took it, take a look at the article “How To Shoot Truly Contagious Milky Way Pictures”.